 Epiphany is a non-smoking, non-vaping campus.
 Smoking, use of tobacco products, and vaping are not allowed by anyone in the building or on the grounds at school-related functions.
 These areas include playing fields and the parking lot.
-As a rule, if a student can be seen smoking or vaping from any area of the campus, then he/she will be disciplined for violating this prohibition.
+As a rule, if a student can be seen smoking or vaping from any area of the campus or at any school-related function, then he/she will be disciplined for violating this prohibition.
 Violations in this area result in the following consequence: